-NOTICE: Starting September 30, 2016, Lawful Permanent Residents (LPRs) must complete form I-131A Application for Travel Document and pay a USCIS fee of $360.
+NOTICE: Starting September 30, 2016, Lawful Permanent Residents (LPRs) must complete form I-131A Application for Travel Document and pay a USCIS fee.
 See instructions below for more information.

 What is a Boarding Foil?

 A Lawful Permanent Resident (LPR) of the United States is required to present a valid unexpired Form I-551 Permanent Resident Card (green card), if seeking admission after a temporary absence abroad of less than ONE year.
 If the LPR’s card is lost, mutilated, stolen, or has expired while temporarily outside of the United States, he/she may be refused boarding by a transportation company.
 The LPR must seek to obtain temporary evidence of his/her status in order to board a transportation carrier and return to the United States.

 When the LPR presents a passport with an Alien Documentation and Identification System (ADIT) stamp indicating admission to the United States as an LPR (or adjustment to that status), the LPR may travel without a boarding foil while the ADIT stamp is valid.
 If the LPR does not have a valid Form I-551 or ADIT stamp, a consular officer, where there is no DHS counter presence, may issue a secure boarding foil to facilitate the boarding of an in-status LPR on a U.S.–bound flight and the application for admission to the United States.
 There is no DHS counter presence in Egypt.